 Does a WiFi 6 Gaming Router Improve Ping?

-Most devices with the label “gaming,” such as gaming mouse, gaming keyboard, gaming headset, and so on, are not different technically.
-There are exceptions of devices designed specifically for gamers (for example, the XM1 Gaming Mouse), but many stick an RGB light to it and paste the label Gaming on it.
+Many devices labeled “gaming”, such as gaming mouse, gaming keyboard, gaming headset, etc., are not technically very different from normal devices.
+Of course, there are exceptions of devices designed specifically for gamers (for example, the XM1 Gaming Mouse), but many stick an RGB light to it and paste the label “gaming” on it.

 Unfortunately, it’s no different for gaming routers.
 More antennas, stronger antennas, more cache, more slots, cooler software, and RGB lights – wow, that has to be better, right?
 Wrong.
 A regular router will give you exactly the same latency as a gaming router.
 Everything is the same up to your Internet service provider.